-Doja Cat, DaBaby, Noah Cyrus lead fashion march at Grammys
+Doja Cat, Cynthia Erivo led the fashion march at the Grammys

 Due to pandemic precautions, the “red carpet” was not the usual mass of cameras and TV crews.
 A select few outlets were permitted on site to conduct live interviews — a safe distance apart.

 The night’s host, Trevor Noah, showed up for the pared-down carpet in a classic black tuxedo, while nominee Debi Nova went big — and pink — in a mini dress that had a huge train and tropical details, by Georges Chakra.
 Phoebe Bridgers wore a black gown adorned with a beaded human skeleton, from Thom Browne, and Megan Thee Stallion wore a strapless bright orange princess look with a high side slit and a huge back bow and train by Dolce & Gabbana.
+Her Chopard choker finished off the look.

+“I wanted to pop.
+I wanted to look like a Grammy,” Megan said.

+Jacob Collier said he went for comfort in a floral Stella McCartney turtleneck.

 In Dundas, H.E.R. rocked a burgundy, mid-calf robe with matching wide-leg trousers.